danielyxie/bitburner/README.md

     Create new menu page for purchased servers

-    Change Company pages to display "apply for promotion" and other stuff when you are already employed there

-	Augmentations
 	Update CONSTANTS.HelpText
 	Account for Max possible int when gaining exp
 	Text in script editor that says ("ctrl + x" to save and quit)